 It is very important to get iron levels down to normal.
-Therapeutic blood removal or phlebotomy is the most common means of iron reduction.
+Therapeutic blood removal, or phlebotomy, is the most common means of iron reduction.
 Therapeutic phlebotomy (TP) is the same as regular blood donation but TP requires a doctor’s order (prescription).

 Regular blood donation can be done every 8 weeks.
 A person with severe iron overload may need to give blood as much as 8 times in a single month!
-The goal is to bring blood ferritin levels to an Ideal range of 50-150ng/mL.
+The goal is to bring blood ferritin levels to an ideal range of 50-150ng/mL.
 Depending on the amount of iron overload at the time of diagnosis, reaching normal levels can require several phlebotomies.

 Once iron levels reach normal, a person can begin maintenance therapy, which involves making a blood donation every 2 to 4 months for life.
-Some people may need to give blood more or less often depending on what they eat and how quickly their body absorbs iron.
+Some people may need to give blood more or less depending on what they eat and how quickly their body absorbs iron.

 The TS% and serum ferritin tests can be done periodically to help determine how often blood should be removed.

-When hemochromatosis is diagnosed early and treated before organs are damaged a person can live a normal life expectancy.
-For people who have disease at the time of diagnosis, life expectancy may be shortened depending upon the disease.
+When hemochromatosis is diagnosed early and treated before organs are damaged, a person can live a normal life expectancy.
+For people who have the disease at the time of diagnosis, life expectancy may be shortened depending upon the disease.
 If a person is diagnosed and treated before serum ferritin is above 1,000ng/mL the risk of cirrhosis or liver cancer is less than 1%.